-A gift is a thing of value not given as thanks for an official act or omission for which you do not pay full value.
+A gift is anything of value given to you (not as a gratuity) that you do not pay full value for.
+This does not include campaign contributions or commercially reasonable loans made in the ordinary course of business.
 Whether you can accept a gift depends on its type, value, and source.
-The restrictions below do not apply to gifts from family members.